Private Day Trips from Jerusalem

 Jerusalem is the central city and the base of almost most of the travelers, it holds significance for three of the world’s major religions – Judaism, Islam, and Christianity.

 It is a popular city for pilgrimages, as well as cultural tourism.
 The city is divided, East and West Jerusalem and claimed to be the capital of both Israel and Palestine.
 Aside from Jerusalem religious and historical sites, visitors are also attracted to the surrounding areas.
-The West Bank is becoming more interested and visited by travelers.
+The West Bank is becoming popular among tourists as one of the prime spots for planning day trips from Jerusalem.

 All-day trips to the Palestinian Authority is recommended to be made with a local tour guide.